How Retainers Keep Your Smile in Shape After Braces

 Benefits of using retainers include:

-- Preventing teeth from shifting post-treatment
+• Preventing teeth from shifting after treatment

-- Maintaining your bite and alignment
+• Keeping your bite and alignment on track

-- Supporting long-term gum and bone health
+• Supporting long-term gum and bone health

 Fixed vs. Removable Retainers